keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

       secret: slack-notification
 ```

-For more information about sending Slack notifications with KLT, see
+For more information about sending Slack notifications with Keptn, see
 [Implement Slack notifications](../implementing/slack.md).
 The code to be executed is expressed as a
 [Deno](https://deno.com)